 Chinatown is known for its food and T&K Seafood is the most popular seafood restaurant in Chinatown.
 For years, this institution serves delicious seafood.
 The restaurant opens at four o’clock in the afternoon and not much later, the three-story-building is completely packed.
 Luckily, the service is quick and food will be served within a few minutes.
 This is because, outside the restaurant, a large team of cooks are preparing fresh seafood at a fast pace.

 The menu of T&K Seafood is quite large with a huge variety of prawns, crab, whole fish, squid and oysters.
 I can guarantee that you will find something that fits your taste.
-But the most famous dishes they serve are the Stir-Fried Crab with Yellow Curry (500 THB), the Steamed White Snapped in Spicy Garlic and Lemon Soup (350 THB) and the Grilled Prawns (150 THB).
+But the most famous dishes they serve are the Stir-Fried Crab with Yellow Curry (500 THB), the Steamed White Snapper in Spicy Garlic and Lemon Soup (350 THB) and the Grilled Prawns (150 THB).
 As said, it’s always extremely busy at T&K Seafood and if you want to avoid the crowds, make sure that you arrive early or after nine o’clock in the evening.
 T&K Seafood is open until 2 o’clock at night and is also listed in our article about the best food in Chinatown Bangkok.
 More in-depth information can be found in our article about T&K Seafood.
 General information, such as opening times, location, menu and TopTravelFoods users' opinions can be found on the TopTravelFoods review page of T&K Seafood.

 Lek & Rut Seafood is T&K’s lesser-known neighbour, but this doesn’t mean their seafood isn’t as good!
 These Bangkok seafood restaurants have been the topic of an on-going dispute about which one is the better one of these two Bangkok Chinatown legends.
 Although I personally think the service as both of the restaurants suck (the staff is way too pushy), the seafood is fresh and incredibly tasty.
 For me, it is hard to choose which one is the best, so you decide for yourself.